alok/notational-fzf-vim/README.md

 " String.
 Separator used between yanked filenames. let g:nv_yank_separator = "\n"

+" String.
+Delimiter used between words in a search query when creating a new file. let g:nv_yank_separator = " "

 " Boolean.
 If set, will truncate each path element to a single character.
 If " you have colons in your pathname, this will fail.
 Set by default. let g:nv_use_short_pathnames = 1